Wood chip project has been completed

 Preparing for your new roof | Door notification

-• 41% OF THE ROOFING PROJECT IS COMPLETE: To date, three triplexes and 10 single-family homes have been completed.
-19 of 46 roofs (41%) have been finished.
+• 83% OF THE ROOFING PROJECT IS COMPLETE: To date, five triplexes, one duplex, and 21 single-family homes have been completed.
+38 of 46 roofs (83%) have been finished.
 Please take a look at your home and note any issues with pictures and an e-mail to the board.

 • DRIVEWAY ACCESS: Cooper Mountain will need full access to your driveway while working on your roof.
 Please move all vehicles from your driveway to protect your vehicle and facilitate your roofing being replaced in a timely manner.